thatwist/streaming-ucu-final-project/readme.md

    ./kafka_client.sh
    ```

-   If you're on Windows - then configure Putty accordingly - use MSKKeyPair.pem file provided to you.
+   If you're on Windows - then configure Putty accordingly - use kafka-client-ec2.pem file provided to you.
+And make sure you have appropriate permissions set up for the file, otherwise ssh client will warn you (on unix machines `chmod 600 kafka-client-ec2.pem`)

    Once logged in - you can run commands below from the home dir.